-Derivatives assets and liabilities are recognized on the consolidated balance sheets as other current assets or accrued expenses, and are measured at fair value.
+The derivatives assets and liabilities are recognized on the consolidated balance sheets as other current assets or accrued expenses and are measured at fair value.

-The Company applies hedge accounting to arrangements that qualify and are designated for cash flow hedge accounting treatment.
+The Company applies hedge accounting to arrangements that qualify and are designated for cash flow or fair value hedge accounting treatment.
 Hedge accounting is discontinued prospectively if the hedging relationship ceases to be effective or the hedging or hedged items cease to exist as a result of maturity, sale, termination or cancellation.

-Derivatives designated and qualified as hedges of the exposure to variability in expected future cash flows, or other types of forecasted transactions, are considered cash flow hedges which include forward currency contracts.
-In a cash flow hedging relationship, the effective portion of the change in the fair value of the hedging derivative is initially recorded in accumulated other comprehensive income (loss) ("AOCI"), while any ineffective portion is recognized directly in earnings, as a component of other income (expense).
+Derivatives designated and qualifying as hedges of the exposure to variability in expected future cash flows, or other types of forecasted transactions, are considered cash flow hedges which include forward currency contracts.
+In a cash flow hedging relationship, the effective portion of the change in the fair value of the hedging derivative is initially recorded in AOCI, while any ineffective portion is recognized directly in earnings, as a component of other income (expense).
 The portion of gain or loss on the derivative instrument remains in AOCI until the forecasted transaction is recognized in earnings.
-The gain or loss on cash settlement of the hedging derivatives are presented based on the underlying transaction being hedged.

-The Company also enters into derivative contracts to economically hedge the foreign currency risk that does not qualify for hedge accounting.
-The changes in the fair value of these derivatives are recorded directly in earnings as a component of other income (expense), net.
-In accordance with the fair value measurement guidance, the Company's accounting policy is to measure the credit risk of our derivative financial instruments that are subject to master netting agreements on a net basis by counterparty portfolio.
-The Company executes derivative instruments with financial institutions that are credit-worthy, defined as institutions that hold an investment grade credit rating.
+The Company also enters into derivative contracts that are intended to economically hedge certain of the Company's risks.
+The changes in the fair value of the derivatives are recorded directly in earnings as a component of other income (expense).
+In accordance with the fair value measurement guidance, the Company's accounting policy is to measure the credit risk of its derivative financial instruments that are subject to master netting agreements on a net basis by counterparty portfolio.
+The Company executes derivative instruments with financial institutions that are credit-worthy, which the Company defines as institutions that hold an investment grade credit rating.